jmuehlig/perf-cpp/docs/recording-performance-counters.md

 auto event_counter = perf::EventCounter{ counter_definitions, config };
 ```

-When `is_debug` is set to `true`, *perfcpp* will display the configuration of all counters upon opening the counters.
+When `is_debug` is set to `true`, *perf-cpp* will display the configuration of all counters upon opening the counters.